firefly-iii/docs/docs/docs/firefly-iii/advanced-installation/cron.md

 `https://your-firefly-installation.com/api/v1/cron/[token]`

-Of course you must replace the URL with the URL of your own Firefly III installation.
-The `<token>` value can be found on your `/profile` under the "Command line token" header.
+The `[token]` value can be found on your `/profile` under the "Command line token" header.
 This will prevent others from spamming your cron job URL.

 ![The result of setting up IFTTT](images/ifttt-result.png)